Sample data

 Feel free to customize and enhance the app according to your requirements.
 Flask offers many features to build powerful web applications.

-file could look like for the intermediate-level Flask app:
+Here's an example of how the index.html file could look like for the intermediate-level Flask app:

 html<!DOCTYPE html>